-With the number of artists in the world ever increasing, and with the ease of online accessibility, we find ourselves in a world were artists are commonplace.
+With the number of artists in the world ever increasing, and with the ease of online accessibility, we find ourselves in a world where artists are commonplace.
 Within this plethora of art it is becoming harder to discover and distinguish the artists who have the makings of becoming a master and receiving critical acclaim.

 It has never been so important to look beyond online searches, and instead delve deeper into grassroots arts communities.
 And in that process, to ask searching questions that attempt to reveal the true substance of the art you are being presented with.

 If a client is looking to commission an artwork or build a collection, there are certain criteria against which it is useful to assess an artist.
 With decades’ of experience in identifying promising and talented artists, Artelier has devised a unique set of considerations that we use internally when sourcing artists for a project and conducting research to expand our artist network.

 Finding an artist who shows real promise and is producing exciting work is made even more appealing when they are largely under-the-radar.
 This means that their work is not being used by everyone else, so they can give something fresh to your project.
 They are also more inclined to charge fairly for their work, rather than adding a premium purely based on their name and reputation.
 The client therefore receives art that presents new and inspiring ideas for an excellent price.

 2) Emerging Career